jimyoshida/self-taught-devops/cls5/Timeline.md

 ### 2010s

+BigQuery is a managed, serverless data warehouse product by Google, offering scalable analysis over large quantities of data.
+Bigquery originated from Google's internal Dremel technology, which enabled quick queries across trillions of rows of data.
+Launched: May 19, 2010

 Apache Hive is a data warehouse software project.
 It is built on top of Apache Hadoop for providing data query and analysis.
 Initial release: October 1, 2010